Big Mama dune during sunrise

 18 Unmissable Things to do in Namibia

-After spending over two weeks exploring Namibia, we’ve narrowed down our top must-do experiences.
-Namibia offers an amazing variety of adventures—from unique lodges and unforgettable wildlife encounters to camping under endless skies filled with more stars than you can imagine.
+After spending over two weeks exploring Namibia, we’ve narrowed down our top must-do experiences!
+Namibia offers an amazing variety of adventures, from unique lodges and unforgettable wildlife encounters to camping under the sky filled with more stars than you can imagine.
 We can’t wait to share this incredible list with you!

 1) See the Incredible wildlife of Etosha National Park

 One of the biggest highlights of any trip to Namibia is undoubtedly the iconic Etosha National Park.
-When we were deciding which safari destination to visit in Africa, Etosha stood out for its affordability, incredible waterhole game viewing, and the rare option to self-drive through the reserve.
-After spending four unforgettable days there, we can confidently say it was one of the best experiences of our lives!
+When we were deciding which safari destination to visit in Africa, Etosha stood out for its affordability, incredible waterhole game viewing, and the rare option to self-drive through the reserve (Another amazing option is exploring Kruger National Park in South Africa!).
+After spending four unforgettable days in Etosha, we can confidently say it was one of the best experiences of our lives!

-Picture this: you park under a tree for a quick lunch break, enjoying the serene landscape, when suddenly you notice other cars stopping nearby.
-You take a second look and—wait, is that a lion lounging right there?
+Picture this: you park nearby a tree for a quick lunch break, enjoying the peaceful landscape, when suddenly you notice other cars stopping nearby.
+You take a second look and, wait, is that a lion lounging right there?
 It was.
-Hiding in plain sight.
-That lunch turned into four hours of watching the lion interact with a nearby herd of elephants.
-Pure magic!
+Hiding in plain sight but perfectly camouflaged amongst the yellow grass.
+That quick lunch turned into four hours of us waiting for the lion to wake up, and eventually seeing an incredible spectacle as the lion got challenged by a herd of elephants!
+These are the type of magical moments you’ll get to experience in Etosha!

-While Etosha might not have the overwhelming abundance of wildlife seen in places like South Africa or Tanzania, it more than makes up for it with its mesmerizing waterhole game-viewing experiences.
+While Etosha might not have the overwhelming abundance of wildlife seen in places like South Africa’s Kruger National Park or Tanzania’s Serengeti, it more than makes up for it with its mesmerizing waterhole game-viewing experiences.
+Instead of tracking animals across the vast safari, you can simply relax by a watering hole and let the wildlife come to you!

 Lion at etosha National Park yawning